Best cat carriers for air travel

 Key considerations:

-- Ventilation: At least two mesh panels for airflow.
+- Ventilation: At least two mesh panels for airflow, with no obstructed sides when the carrier is fully zipped.

 Airline Approved Cat Carriers